-The present study was carried out at Lorestan veterinary research institute during 2022 year.
-Forty beef Simmental heifers at average age of 16 months and average weight of 270±45 kg (mean+SD) were used in the current study.
-Heifers were confined to individual stalls in a roofed barn and they were fed by basal diet contains corn silage, mineral and vitamin mixture and water and on the free-choice form.
-They were confined for two weeks to allow adaptation before initiation of the experiment.
-The mallow plant were cleared of dirt and dried under shade for about 25 days and using a mechanical grinder and powdered.
+The present study was carried out at veterinary clinic research institute during 2021 year.

+The twenty local rabbits at average age of 8 months and average weight of 2±250 g (mean+SD) was used in the current study.
+Animal were confined to individual pen and they were fed by basal diet water and in adlibitum form.
+They were confined for one weeks to allow adaptation before initiation of the experiment.
+The curcumin and Mentha plants were cleared of dirt and dried under shade for about 25 days and using a mechanical grinder and powdered.

 The obtained powder was extracted with 95% ethanol that was used for extraction as many polar and non-polar compounds can be extracted from the ethanol for 4 days, followed by hot percolation for 4 hrs.
-Then it was filtered and distilled at 80°^C. The extract was transferred into the previously weighed empty china dish and evaporated to get an ethanoic extract and kept in anhydrous calcium chloride containing desiccator and then the percentage yield of the extract was calculated.
+Then it was filtered and distilled at 80°C. The extract was transferred into the previously weighed empty china dish and evaporated to get an ethanoic extract and kept in anhydrous calcium chloride containing desiccator and then the percentage yield of the extract was calculated (KHANDELWAL, 2008).

 An isotonic solution of Na-Cl homogenized with six g of carboxymethyl cellulose was used as control therapy.

-Decoctions were prepared only once, and they were stored in amber glass bottles under refrigeration $4-8^{\circ C}$.
+Decoctions were prepared only once, and they were stored in amber glass bottles under refrigeration $4-8^{\circ C}$ .
 After 24 h food withdrawal and a 12h water withdrawal wounds were surgically created.
-Thereafter, the heifers were sedated by 0.04 mg per kg of Xylazine HCL and their hair was clipped from an area of approximately 45×45 cm2 in the lumbar region.
+Thereafter, the heifers were sedated by 0.04 mg per kg of Xylazine HCL and their hair was clipped from an area of approximately $4 \times 4$ cm in the lumbar region.

 After sedation, lidocaine was applied to the incision areas, and four full-thickness lesions were made by excising the skin to the level of loose subcutaneous tissue on each side in the lumbar region, using a punch of diameter two cm without antiseptics, thus preserving the resident microbiota.

 The circular wounds were located at ten cm from the spinal column, and were separated from each other by the same distance ten cm.
 Clinical treatment was initiated 12 hours after the surgical wounds were made, and was administered on a daily basis until complete cicatrization of the lesions.
 The treatments were completely randomized, so as to avoid performing the same clinical procedure in the craniocaudally direction.
 The phytotherapeutics plant decoction condensed with carboxymethyl cellulose were directly applied on the wounds daily with a syringe.
 The tails of the heifers were tied to their shins with a string throughout the experiment.
 The lesions on the right side in the lumbar region of each animal were clinically evaluated for local hemorrhage, presence of clots, crusts, granulation tissue, epithelization, and presence of exudate, and were classified as bad (1), regular (2), or good (3) by the same evaluator throughout the study.

 The macroscopic evaluation was performed on a daily basis until the 18th day after the surgery.
 For measure wound retraction, each wound area on days 2, 4, 6, 8, 12, 14, 16, and 18 by placing a transparent plastic sheet on the lesion and marking the surrounding perimeter with a projector pen were measured.

 The lesions on the left side in the lumbar region of 20 randomly chosen heifers were selected for biopsy.
 Samples collected from the geometrical center of the lesions by using a surgical punch of diameter 10 mm on days 8 and 18 after wound establishment.
 The material was fixed in 10% formaldehyde for histopathological analysis.
-The fragments were stained with hematoxylin and Harris eosin, and analyzed by a pathologist who was blinded to the experimental methodology.